andrew867/LuxPower-Advanced/README.md

 # LuxPython (Full Home Assistant UI Integration)
-LuxPython is a custom integration into Home Assistant to allow local access to the Lux Powertek Inverter
+LuxPython is a custom integration into Home Assistant (HA) to allow local access to the Lux Powertek Inverter

 # IMPORTANT PLEASE READ!